softwaremill/akka-http-session/README.md

 or custom headers + local storage, with optional [Json Web Tokens](http://jwt.io/) format support.

 A [comprehensive FAQ](https://github.com/softwaremill/akka-http-session-faq) is available, along with code examples (in Java, but easy to translate to Scala) which answers many common questions on how sessions work, how to secure them and implement using akka-http.

+Each `akka-http-session` module for `akka-http` has a corresponding `pekko-http` module, with a different group id (see bottom of the readme).

 ## What is a session?